 In a few hundred yards the trail, an old logging road, crosses the East Fork Dallas Creek on a wood bridge.
 Follow the road as is ascends on moderate grades through spruce-fir forest, ignoring two minor roads branching to the right.

 At 0.6 miles the trail crosses a low ridge and enters the Wilson Creek drainage.
 The grade abates as the path traverses aspen groves and meadows to meet Wilson Creek at 0.6 miles.
 Backtrack a brief distance from the crossing to find a rock cairn marking a trail heading right and leading to a makeshift bridge, constructed of logs, crossing the creek.
-Across the creek join a road switchbacking up to the right.
+Across the creek rejoin the road switchbacking up to the right.

 Beyond the crossing reach a trail junction and turn right (east/southeast) on the trail signed for Blaine Basin.
 The trail to the left is the East Dallas trail that descends to the East Dallas Road.